Make It Happen Hypnotherapy

 Neuroplasticity and Neural Pathways

 The good news is that the brain is capable of change, and this is where the concept of neuroplasticity comes in.
 Neuroplasticity refers to the brain’s ability to create new neural pathways and rewire itself in response to new experiences.
-This means that you can rewire your anxious brain by creating new patterns of thinking and behavior.

 One way to do this is through journaling.
 Writing down your thoughts and feelings can help you gain insight into your anxiety and identify patterns in your thinking.
 This can help you recognize when you are engaging in negative thought patterns and replace them with more positive ones.

 Another technique that can be helpful in rewiring your anxious brain is hypnosis.
 There are many different types of hypnosis, but they all work by helping you enter a relaxed state and accessing your subconscious mind.
-This can be particularly helpful in addressing the root of your fears and creating new beliefs and behaviors.

 Rewiring the Anxious Brain